SAP-samples/partner-reference-application/Tutorials/35a-ByD-Integration.md

 In this section, you learn how to import the SAP Business ByDesign OData service as a "remote service" into your SAP Cloud Application Programming Model (CAP) project and how to use the OData service to create SAP Business ByDesign projects to plan and run poetry slam events.

+You keep the core of your multi-tenant application, which you developed in the previous tutorials, and add changes for the ERP integration.

+> Note: Your solution is now in a good state to save a version of your implementation in your version control system, which enables you to go back to the multi-tenant application without ERP integration anytime.

 ### Import SAP Business ByDesign OData Service
 The SAP Business ByDesign OData service is consumed by using a destination.
 SAP Cloud Application Programming Model uses a one-to-one binding of remote services and destinations.
 To propagate the logged-in business user to SAP Business ByDesign, an OAuth 2.0 SAML Bearer authentication is used.
 This way, the SAP Business ByDesign OData service for projects considers the user authorizations.